crossorigin="anonymous">

 A group that has political opinions, common goals, social issues, race, sex, religion,

 must take into account that it can create social division and negatively affect other groups.
-To facilitate and help the majority of society, I will give Israel as an example.
-The Israeli people must state what they are protesting for, as it can help, long-term, in treating said problems.
+To facilitate and help the majority of society.

 Creating transparency before the demonstration will help her receive compassion and empathic treatment.
 When there are traffic jams outside, the protestors must show that despite the difficulties on the roads, the goal outweighs the struggle.
 People at the demonstrations are eager to explain the benefit of the law versus its harm.